jack9394/Dining-philosopher/README.md

 # Dining-philosopher
 This application is an implementation of dining philospher problem in an android application.
-Anyone who has is changed is welcomed.
+Anyone who have changes or suggestions is welcomed.